Dante4109/resume/README.md

 -	Led a team to develop an updated version of the student restitution application which reduced student harm calculation time down from hours to 5-15 minutes per population depending on each job’s requirements.

 -	Developed a user-friendly application that reduced QC analyst report completion time from several days manually to an hour by utilizing a mix of multi-threaded processes using browser automation and file scanning.
 Time reduction over 90%.
 -	Developed a clean offline standalone web application that allowed analysts to upload and compare proprietary financial files.
-This was done as part of a testing effort to prepare for merging discover student loan data with Nelnet.
+This was done as part of a testing effort to prepare for merging discover student loan data with a client's database.
 Analysts used the tool to identify discrepancies without needing to open the file in excel and manually look for them.
 -	Created and hosted a dynamic documentation website utilized by both the development team and other org members using Sphinx, GitHub, and GNU Make.
--	Analyzed, Researched, and fulfilled project requirements based on client needs and goals.
+-	Analyzed, researched, and fulfilled project requirements based on client needs and goals.
 -	Converted and refactored legacy code to meet current industry standards.
 -	Improvised and overcame limitations imposed by an unconventional tech stack.
 -	Developed a modular and dynamic end to end testing suite complete with full logging and a coverage report.